 Why keep, maintain and develop these schools?

-Parish schools offer a better environment par excellence for religious vocations and ecumenism.
-Since their creation, these schools have been welcoming students from all communities, all denominations and offering them solid religious, moral and intellectual training.
+The schools of the Latin Patriarchate offer a better environment par excellence for religious vocations and ecumenism.
+Since their creation, they have been welcoming students from all communities, all denominations and offering them solid religious, moral and intellectual training.

 These schools work together on the human and social development of the populations in need.
 Thus, supporting them can limit the Christian emigration from villages to cities, or even abroad.